VManolas/certificates-dapp/README.md

 >
 > 📚 **Documentation index:** See [docs/README.md](docs/README.md) for the current authoritative guides and the historical-docs policy.

-> ⚠️ **Development Mode**: The app includes a visual "Development Mode" indicator showing that ZK authentication is running with simplified proofs for testing.
-See [frontend/DEVELOPMENT_MODE.md](frontend/DEVELOPMENT_MODE.md) for details.
+> ⚠️ **Development Mode**: The app includes a visual "Development Mode" indicator (see `frontend/src/components/DevModeBanner.tsx`) showing that ZK authentication is running with simplified proofs for testing.

 ### Manual Installation